MaxNickell/MaxNickell/README.md

 ### 🚀 About Me

-I'm Max Nickell, a BS/MS Computer Science student at Purdue University graduating in December 2025 (BS) and December 2026 (MS).
-My academic focus is on Machine Intelligence and Algorithms, with minors in Mathematics and Management.
+I'm Max Nickell, a MS Computer Science student at Purdue University graduating in December 2026.
+My academic focus is on Machine Learning and Computer Vision with a minor in Mathematics.

 I’m passionate about building AI-powered systems that blend intelligent automation with thoughtful user experience—eliminating mindless tasks while encouraging user trust and adoption.